rbarrois/inputexec/README.rst

 Input
 -----

-inputexec can read from stdin, from a file or from a character device.
+inputexec can read from stdin, from a file, from a character device or a directory with character devices.

 For stdin, simply pass ``--source-file=-``

-If another file path is provided, inputexec will look at its type and, if the file is a device node with major 13 (i.e an input device on linux), use the ``evdev`` reader.
+If another file path is provided, inputexec will look at its type and, if the file is a device node with major 13 (i.e an input device on Linux), use the ``evdev`` reader.
+If provided path is in fact a directory, inputexec will monitor it for created / deleted input devices and use the ``evdev`` reader for each device.
-A linux input device can be opened either in ``shared`` mode (events are propagated to all other readers) or in ``exclusive`` mode;
+A Linux input device can be opened either in ``shared`` mode (events are propagated to all other readers) or in ``exclusive`` mode;
 this behaviour is controlled by the ``--source-mode=exclusive|shared`` flag.